Janet Sternburg: Career

 she produced a feature-length documentary, El Teatro Campesino, on the Chicano theatre troupe that had performed in the agricultural fields of central California in support of the farm workers strike led by Cesar Chavez.
 The film was broadcast on public television.

 In the early 1970s Sternburg turned her attention to the confluence of women and creativity, a shift in direction that influenced the rest of her professional life.
 She conceived, commissioned and edited a compendium of contemporary and diverse female voices, The Writer On Her Work (1980).
 A sequel to The Writer On Her Work, subtitled New Essays In New Territories, was published in 1991.
 For this second volume Sternburg commissioned essays from women around the world.
-Poets & Writers magazine devoted a cover story to both books, calling them “landmarks.”
+Poets & Writers magazine devoted a cover story to both books, calling them "landmarks".
 The second book was selected for 500 Great Books by Women.

-Interest in Virginia Woolf’s novels and essays led Sternburg to produce, co-direct and write the short film, Virginia Woolf: The Moment Whole, featuring Marian Seldes as Woolf.
-In an interview Sternburg said, “Woolf’s work has a powerful sense of experience in the world.
-I felt that the person who had written her novels could not have been the ethereal creature that many people have imagined.”
+Interest in Virginia Woolf's novels and essays led Sternburg to produce, co-direct and write the short film, Virginia Woolf: The Moment Whole, featuring Marian Seldes as Woolf.
+In an interview Sternburg said, "Woolf's work has a powerful sense of experience in the world.
+I felt that the person who had written her novels could not have been the ethereal creature that many people have imagined."
 The Woolf film was broadcast on public television.

 Through the 1970s and 80s, Sternburg continued to publish essays and poems.
-She served as director of Writers in Performance at the Manhattan Theatre Club from 1971-80.
-In an article about the series, journalist David Kaufman wrote, ”Sternburg’s background as a writer, a filmmaker, and director of films for public television, lent a unique blend of administrative and programming expertise with literary and creative insights–a mixture that would shape the series’ future and mold it into the important force it has become.”
+She served as director of Writers in Performance at the Manhattan Theatre Club from 1971 to 1980.
+In an article about the series, journalist David Kaufman wrote, "Sternburg's background as a writer, a filmmaker, and director of films for public television, lent a unique blend of administrative and programming expertise with literary and creative insights–a mixture that would shape the series' future and mold it into the important force it has become."